The God of Peace Who Gives the Peace of God

 So, when we feel anxious, let us pray in the One who intercedes for us as our peace (Romans 8:26-27).
 God, in His mercy, will calm our fears and unclench our anxious fists.
 He will open our hands, mouth and eyes to give us a taste and vision of his incomprehensible peace—of himself.
 May we thirst for him and pick up the pace as we run the race to its end, where we will fully enjoy his infinite peace.

-Ethan+ Harrison is the associate priest at Immanuel Anglican Church in Destin, Florida.
+Ethan+ Harrison formerly served as associate priest at Immanuel Anglican Church in Destin, Florida.
 He graduated from Trinity School for Ministry with his Master of Divinity and Master of Sacred Theology in Systematic Theology.
 He is passionate about theology, evangelistic discipleship and seeing all of life in light of Christ and his gospel.
 He spends time with his wife, Lindsay, and daughters, Maren and Lisette, as they adventure outside, go bouldering and cook at home.